oucs-teaching/cosc349-labs/lab09.md

 export AWS_SESSION_TOKEN=
 ```

-## Prepare a VM that has the `aws` command
+## Prepare a separate VM that can use the `aws` command

-- The Vagrant configuration steps below involve information that can be gathered by the `aws` command line interface.
+- The Vagrant configuration steps below for this, Lab 9, involve fetching some information that can be gathered by the `aws` command line interface.
 - Thus, you will need to have access to the `aws` command, and in the instructions here for Lab 9 we suggest how to use the VM from [Lab 8] to achieve this.
 - [Lab 8] describes how to use Vagrant to create a machine into which you set up AWS credentials, and that has the `aws` command installed.
 - Open a terminal window focused on your [Lab 8] VM and a separate terminal window working through this lab.
 - Ensure that you have done the usual `vagrant up`, `vagrant ssh` invocations successfully in your [Lab 8] window, and have tested that the `aws` command works as expected.

-- Remember that Vagrant isolates state within each directory, so you are able to use Vagrant VMs in multiple directories at once.
+- Remember that Vagrant isolates state within each directory, so you are able to use multiple independent Vagrant VMs from different directories at the same time.

-- In the [Lab 8] VM, test that your credentials are working as expected: (In this case here showing a lack of resource removal following completion of [Lab 8]...)
+- In the [Lab 8] VM, test that your credentials are working as expected: (In this case here showing my lack of removing resources following completion of [Lab 8]...)

 ```
 vagrant@ubuntu-xenial:~$ aws s3 ls